Cappua/cappua-be/README.md

 > This project follows Service-Oriented Architecture (SOA) that provides users with GraphQL endpoints that can be called in the Caaua FE.

-* Fork and clone this repository.
-Run bundle install.

-* Download [Postman](https://www.postman.com/downloads/) here.
-We will be using Postman to call our API.

 ## How to Install

 For usage on your local machine follow the instructions listed below: